chrispy67/VisMetaDynamics/README.md

 # About

 VisMetaDynamics is a 1-dimensional Langevian integrator using a pre-defined free energy surface.
 This free energy surface is the result of a short MetaD simulation of alanine dipeptide, similar to this [tutorial](https://www.plumed.org/doc-v2.8/user-doc/html/lugano-3.html) and many others using alanine dipeptide as a toy system.
-The unmistakable, *a priori* free energy surface consistent alanine dipeptide's preference towards (cis/trans??) is an instantly recognizable and repeatedly proven result.
+The unmistakable, *a priori* free energy surface consistent alanine dipeptide's preference towards (cis/trans??) is an instantly recognizable and repeatedly proven result, both computationally and experimentally.
 ## Installation

 # Troubleshooting